 The solution is to choose a rain jacket or poncho that is both waterproof and breathable.
 You want to keep the rain out and at the same time you want your sweat to be able to vent out and evaporate away.
 Modern materials and designs can achieve this balance.

 Waterproof breathable materials prevent liquid water from passing through but allow water vapor to vent out.
 They achieve this with tiny pores that are smaller than water droplets but larger than water vapor molecules.
 Rain stays out and your sweat vents away.
-Gore-Tex is one of the more popular waterproof breathable materials.
+Gore-Tex is one of the more popular waterproof breathable materials used for rain jackets.

 Size is another important consideration.
 Choose a rain jacket that is large enough that you have space to wear a couple of warm layers underneath.
 It should be tight enough that it won’t get caught on tree branches as you hike through narrow trails.